netlas-io/netlas-cookbook/README.md

-## Search links to "juicy info files" on subdomains of the company's website
+### Search for "Luicy Info Files" on Subdomains of the Company's Website

 ![Juicy info files search](images/juicyinfo_search.png)